Brothers Turn Two | Little Blue Truck Birthday Party

 • wipe down table, chairs, buffet + decor

-• disinfect high chairs + booster seat
+• disinfect booster seats

 • wipe pantry shelves + inventory